BMP-1: Armor protection

 The vehicle's armor is welded rolled steel, varying in thickness between 6 mm thick on the top of the hull and 33 mm on the mantlet of the main gun.
 The original requirements called for protection against 23 mm armor-piercing rounds across the frontal arc fired from 500 m and for protection against 7.62 mm armor-piercing rounds across the side and rear arcs from 75 m.

 The BMP-1's steeply sloped frontal armor can withstand artillery shell fragments, small arms fire and existing .50 caliber (12.7 mm) heavy machine gun AP and API rounds over 60° of the frontal arc from all distances.
 The very high angle of the hull frontal armor increases the probability of ricochets, and the trim vane in the traveling position adds little additional protection.
 On most examples, the front armor is immune to 20 millimeter Oerlikon KAD or HS820 auto-cannon fire from ranges greater than 100 meters, but armor quality varies quite significantly with the nationality of a factory.

 The side, rear and top armor protect the BMP-1 from 7.62 mm small arms fire from most distances as well as smaller artillery shell fragments, but do not protect the vehicle against 12.7 mm heavy machine gun fire from close distances or larger artillery shell fragments.
 Ground tests demonstrated that rear doors with their fuel tanks filled with sand withstood hits from standard 12.7 mm rounds.
 In Afghanistan and Chechnya, armor-piercing 7.62 mm rounds fired from general-purpose machine guns at ranges of around 30–50 m sometimes penetrated the rear doors and hatches.

 During the First Persian Gulf War, the armor protection of the BMP-1 proved vulnerable to the armor-piercing rounds of the US M2/M3 Bradley's 25 mm M242 Bushmaster autocannon.
-During the intense fighting in Chechnya, no penetration of the BMP-1/BMD-1 turret front armor were noticed because the turret made for a small target and had relatively thick frontal armor compared to other parts of the vehicle.
+During the intense fighting in Chechnya, no penetration of the BMP-1/BMD-1 turret front armor was noticed because the turret made for a small target and had relatively thick frontal armor compared to other parts of the vehicle.